COLLEGE ADMISSIONS

 Private Educational Institutions

 Many private educational institutions specialize in summer programs for high school students.
-They vary widely in accreditation, curriculum, faculty, class size, location, and cost.
-You need to identify the most critical parameters for you and your child and then compare the programs based on those parameters.
-You should check their accreditation and whether they offer high school or college credits if credits are essential.
-Some private institutions have university affiliations and state or national approvals for their programs that increase the likelihood of credit transfer.
-Some private institutions offer online programs that allow students to learn from anywhere in the world and offer more flexibility in terms of scheduling and summer travel.
+They vary widely in accreditation, curricula, faculty, class size, and cost.
+Some have university affiliations and state or national approvals for their programs that increase the likelihood of credit transfer.
+Some institutions offer online programs that allows more scheduling flexibility and summer travel.

 Private educational institutions may offer unique courses that aren't generally available through universities or local high schools.